-Brian A. Robbins, Executive chair of the board, and, in his absence, Paul E. Riganelli, director, will be your proxyholders unless you appoint someone else.
+Brian A. Robbins, Executive chair of the board, and, in his absence, Matthew Posno, Secretary, will be your proxyholders unless you appoint someone else.

-If you want to appoint someone else to be your proxyholder, cross out the executive chair and director names, and write in the name of the person you're appointing.
-Your proxyholder doesn't have to be an Exco shareholder, but he or she attends the virtual meeting and votes your shares for you.
+If you want to appoint someone else to be your proxyholder, cross out the executive chair and Secretary names, and write in the name of the person you're appointing.
+Your proxyholder doesn't have to be an Exco shareholder, but he or she must attend the virtual meeting and vote your shares for you.